kothavade/nix/README.md

 # nix darwin configuration

-the system configuration of my macbook pro m1. will eventually make this work on nixOs too.
+the system configuration of my macbook pro m1. will eventually make this work on nixos too.